khanny17/cp/frontend/README.md

+###THE CREATE REACT APP PART IS DEAD!!!
+I EJECTED LIKE A MADMAN!!!
+HAHAHAHAHAHAHAAH

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>